jaredly/j2/Roadmap.md

 - [x] lets hide all the IDs
 	- [x] but we need to still color based on sym, no joke
 - [x] and lets hide all error decorators.
 Just use them to underline stuff.
-- [ ] and then, let's do a bunch of nice hover tooltips!
+- [x] and then, let's do a bunch of nice hover tooltips!
-	- give me types (as well as highlighting the area of effect)
+	- [x] give me types (as well as highlighting the area of effect)
 	- also, if you like select some bunch of stuff, let's expand the selection to the nearest thing that makes sense (??)
+	- [ ] Get the error annotations up in the house!
+Print them out, for showre

 ## Next little minute